Team-Falkor/app/README.md

 Dive into Falkor, where you'll discover a vast selection of games coupled with community-driven enhancements.
 Experience seamless and secure gaming within a single, universal hub.

-Built with the cutting-edge technology of electron and React, Falkor offers an unparalleled gaming experience that's fast, secure, and cross-platform.
+Built with the cutting-edge technology of Electron and React, Falkor offers an unparalleled gaming experience that's fast, secure, and cross-platform.

 ## Features